daveol/Fedora-Test-Laptop/avocado-upload/README.md

 user 'testuser' needs to exist, which has the script saved in its home directory.
 Otherwise, the configuration file needs to be altered.

-The watched directories and other directories for saving files, or remote locations may need to be altered in the script to fit your needs.
+We have created this script with the Avocado testing framework in mind.The watched directories and other directories for saving files, or remote locations may need to be altered in the script to fit your needs.
 Note that the link to the complete zipped results is stored in ResultsDB's ref_url.